esrud/GONE2-TUI/README.md

 sudo apt install libncursesw5-dev
 ```
 # Installation
 It is recommended that you compile the source code, since it will most likely be faster.
-However we also provide a precompiled version
 ## Pre-built version
 You can download it from the releases section of this repo.
 ## Compiling